anubhavpgit/anubhavpgit.github.io/content/posts/nicedear.md

   ![A Suspicious Face](https://anubhavp.dev/assets/img/nicedear/Suspicious.svg)
 </div>

-3. Nicedear then applies transformations to the selected choices, such as scaling, rotating, and mirroring, to create a unique avatar that captures your essence.
+3. Based on the API request or CLI input, transformations are applied to the avatar.
+These transformations include scaling, rotating, and mirroring the avatar.
+The transformations are applied based on the parameters provided by the user.
+For example, if the user wants to scale the avatar by `1.5`, Nicedear will apply a scaling transformation to the avatar.

 ```ts
  const layers: OverlayOptions[] = await Promise.all(imagePaths.map(async (imgPath, i) => {